julianstephens/obsidian-writeaid-plugin/README.md

 ### Chapter Management

-For multi-file projects, you can manage chapters using the command palette:
+For multi-file projects, you can manage chapters using the project panel.

-- **Create New Chapter** (Ctrl/Cmd+Alt+C): Create a new chapter in the active draft

 All chapter operations work on the currently active draft of the active project.